 NWPPA supports local utility board decisions regarding solutions that meet the needs of the local entity.

-NWPPA also supports diversified portfolios of fuel types for electric generation, including carbon-free, variable or distributed resources.
+NWPPA also supports diversified portfolios of fuel types for electric generation, including carbon-free, variable, or distributed resources.

 NWPPA supports the principles of cost causation and opposes policies that assign costs to broadly defined “beneficiaries” without their consent.

-In exploring and evaluating potential market-based options, NWPPA supports the principles of voluntary participation, structured designs that support the public power business model, which focuses on keeping costs low to the consumer and preserves local decision-making.
+In exploring and evaluating potential market-based options, NWPPA supports the principles of voluntary participation and structured designs that support the public power business model, which focuses on keeping costs low to the consumer and preserving local decision-making.

-NWPPA supports: 1) governance that does not increase FERC or other federal jurisdiction over consumer-owned utility operations; 2) voluntary participation in markets; 3) retention of local decision-making; and 4) protection of the ability to enter into long-term contracts, and of public power’s mission of delivering reliable electric service that is cost-effective.
+NWPPA supports: 1) governance that does not increase FERC or other federal jurisdiction over consumer-owned utility operations; 2) voluntary participation in markets; 3) retention of local decision-making; and 4) protection of the ability to enter into long-term contracts, and of public power’s mission to deliver reliable electric service that is cost-effective.

 Origination Date: 2011 and 2012.
-Revised 2017, 2018 and 2020.
+Revised 2017, 2018, 2020, and 2023.